 Although pet therapy can involve many different types of animals, dogs are especially popular in pet therapy programs due to their status as “man’s best friend.”
 The Partnership for Drug-Free Kids studied teens that spent time playing with dogs during substance use treatment.
 Participants reported increased joy, improved attentiveness, and feelings of serenity.
 The teens that were also struggling with depression, ADHD, and/or PTSD reported a significant decrease in symptoms after their pet therapy session.

 Building a Foundation for Recovery

 Red Oak Recovery offers young adults struggling with substance use an innovative rehab program utilizing canine therapy, as well as experiential therapies in the form of yoga, acupuncture, mixed martial arts, gardening, music therapy, and expressive arts.
 Following National Institute on Drug Abuse(NIDA) principles for effective treatment, we strive to give young people the tools they need to move forward with their lives.
-Complete our contact form to connect with an admissions counselor today, or dial 866.831.9107 to get help now.
+Complete our contact form to connect with an enrollment counselor today, or dial 866.831.9107 to get help now.